Importance of Weep Screed in Stucco Walls

 ⚠️ The Termite Highway

-When stucco touches the ground, it creates a hidden tunnel for termites.
-They can travel from the soil, up behind the stucco, and into your wood framing without ever being seen.
-A weep screed creates a visible metal break (inspection gap) that prevents this silent invasion.
+When stucco touches the soil, it creates a hidden, moist tunnel for subterranean termites.
+They can travel from the ground, up behind the plaster, and directly into your wood framing without ever being seen from the outside.
+A weep screed creates a visible metal break (inspection gap) that stops this silent invasion.

-How do you know if your lack of weep screed is causing damage?
+How do you know if your lack of a weep screed is causing damage?
+Look for these symptoms near the foundation line:

-- Efflorescence: White, chalky powder on the stucco near the ground.
-This is salt leaching out of the cement due to constant moisture.
+- Efflorescence: White, chalky powder on the stucco near the ground, which is salt leaching out of the cement due to constant moisture.

-- Bubbling Paint: If the paint at the bottom of your wall is blistering, it means moisture is trying to push its way out.
+- Bubbling or Peeling Paint: Blistering paint at the bottom of your wall indicates that trapped moisture is trying to push its way out.

-- Cracked Foundation Line: A horizontal crack where the wood framing meets the concrete foundation is a classic sign of moisture expansion.
+- Horizontal Cracking: A horizontal crack where the wood framing meets the concrete foundation is a classic sign of moisture expansion and framing movement.

-1. We cut the bottom 6-8 inches of existing stucco off the wall.
+- Cutting and Demolition: We carefully cut away the bottom 6 to 8 inches of the existing stucco along the foundation line.

-2. We install a new #7 Foundation Weep Screed at the proper height (4 inches above earth).
+- Screed Attachment: We install a new, code-compliant #7 Foundation Weep Screed (featuring a 3-1/2 inch flange) at the proper clearance heights.

-3. We install new waterproofing paper, ensuring it laps over the new screed.
+- Waterproofing Integration: We install new Grade D building paper, ensuring it laps over the vertical flange of the new screed to direct water outward.

 Frequently Asked Questions About Stucco